 By Saturday I had to carry Thomas to the water bowl—he could barely walk on his own.
 But his breathing stayed even, and he didn’t seem to be in pain.

-“Don’t let him suffer,” my wife had said to me before having to go out of town that weekend.
+“Don’t let him suffer,” my wife had said to me before leaving for a trip that weekend.

 With a vow to not let him suffer and a promise to not take his life.